xvanov/socratica/docs/epics.md

 3. Animated gestures for math concepts (pointing, counting, indicating)
 4. Gestures are synchronized with dialogue
 5. Gestures enhance comprehension

-**Prerequisites:** Story 9.2 (expression system exists)

-#### Story 9.4: Avatar Voice Synchronization

-As a student,
-I want the avatar's mouth to move when speaking,
-So that the character feels more realistic and engaging.

-**Acceptance Criteria:**
-1. Avatar mouth movements sync with text-to-speech
+6. Avatar mouth movements sync with text-to-speech
-2. Lip-sync is accurate and natural
+7. Lip-sync is accurate and natural
-3. Eye contact with student (avatar looks at camera)
+8. Eye contact with student (avatar looks at camera)
-4. Subtle idle animations when not speaking
+9. Subtle idle animations when not speaking
-5. Synchronization doesn't cause performance issues
+10. Synchronization doesn't cause performance issues

-**Prerequisites:** Story 9.3 (gestures exist), Epic 8 Story 8.3 (TTS exists)
+**Prerequisites:** Story 9.1 (avatar character exists), Epic 8 Story 8.2 (TTS exists)

-#### Story 9.5: Avatar Customization
+#### Story 9.3: Avatar Customization

 As a student,
 I want to customize the avatar appearance,